JacobM184/EfficientNet-for-Gun-detection/README.md

     * please ensure you extract from zip
 4. Navigate to directory in console and run desired file

-Note: Please ensure that you have a CUDA enabled GPU for training
+Note: Please ensure that you have a CUDA enabled GPU for training.
+Also ensure that you have TensorBoard installed, as our code contains TensorBoard code for some metrics.

 # Gun detection system